UMass-Rescue/2025-project-roost-evaluation/README.md

    ports:
       - 5005:5000
    ```

    - This forwards the requests on port 5005 on your machine to port 5000 on docker.
+You also need to change the hma_app_url variable to use port 5005 in evaluate.py of roost-evaluation project.

 4. **Run the Evaluation**